otnielba/Performance-Logger/README.md

 Performance-Logger
 ==================

-A java tool for logging an applications' performance using log4j
+A simple java tool for logging your application performance using log4j